The top 35 parks in Toronto by neighbourhood

-The top parks in Toronto offer an escape from the city's innumerable skyscrapers and construction zones.
-Whether you're on the hunt for the perfect picnic spot or want to take a swing at sports, these green spaces have got you covered.
+Parks in Toronto offer an escape from the city's innumerable skyscrapers and construction zones.
+Sometimes a little fresh air is all we need, and these green spaces have got you covered.

 Here are my picks for the top parks in Toronto by neighbourhood.